-(B) "Exterior of a Structure" means any portion of the outside of a structure or "outdoor advertising sign" or any addition thereto.
-See Ch.
-20.608.024.

-(C) "Historically Important" means any structure where the construction date is known or closely estimated, research regarding its history is in progress, and the architecture has been modified.

-(D) "Landmark Structure" means any structure where the construction date has been identified, its history has been substantiated, and only minor alterations have been made in character with the original architecture.
-Landmark structures are identified in Appendix 14 of the Coastal Element of the Mendocino County General Plan.
-See Ch.
-20.608.031.

-(E) "Outdoor Advertising Sign" means any sign or structure of any character erected, altered, relocated or maintained for any commercial purposes, whether or not on or attached to a building or structure, except notices lawfully attached to any public notice or public signboard approved by the Review Board.
+- (A) Alteration.
+See Section 20.608.020(L). - (B) Exterior of a Structure.
+See Section 20.608.024(F). - (C) "Historically Important" means any structure where the construction date is known or closely estimated, research regarding its history is in progress, and the architecture has been modified. - (D) Landmark Structure.
+See Section 20.608.031(B). - (E) "Outdoor Advertising Sign" means any sign or structure of any character erected, altered, relocated or maintained for any commercial purposes, whether or not on or attached to a building or structure, except notices lawfully attached to any public notice or public signboard approved by the Review Board.

-(F) "Outdoor Lighting" means any exterior lights or lighting systems designed or maintained to light the exterior of a structure, streets, pedestrian walkways, doorways, stairs and similar areas.

-(G) "Street Vending" means the displaying, offering or solicitation for sale or the actual sale of goods, food, wares, merchandise, artwork or similar items on a public street or sidewalk with the receipt or expectation of consideration.
-Street vending does not mean the displaying, offering or solicitation for sale or the actual sale of crab, fish, agricultural products and firewood on and east of Lansing Street, and such activities as the distribution or offering, with or without the receipt of consideration, of printed written or similar material of information.
+- (F) "Outdoor Lighting" means any exterior lights or lighting systems designed or maintained to light the exterior of a structure, streets, pedestrian walkways, doorways, stairs and similar areas. - (G) "Street Vending" means the displaying, offering or solicitation for sale or the actual sale of goods, food, wares, merchandise, artwork or similar items on a public street or sidewalk with the receipt or expectation of consideration.
+Street vending does not mean the displaying, offering or solicitation for sale or the actual sale of crab, fish, agricultural products and firewood on and east of Lansing Street, and such activities as the distribution or offering, with or without the receipt of consideration, of printed written or similar material of information. - (H) Structure.
+See Section 20.608.038(GG).